Mean curvature positivity and rational connectedness: Introduction

 \begin{thm} Let $(E, \bar{\partial}_{E})$ and $(\tilde{E}, \bar{\partial}_{\tilde{E}})$ be two holomorphic vector bundles over a compact complex manifold $M$.
 If $(E, \bar{\partial }_{E})$ is HN-negative, then

 when $k\geq 1$, $l\geq 0$ and $k>G(M, E, \tilde{E})l$.

 \end{thm}

 A holomorphic vector bundle $(E, \bar{\partial }_{E})$ is said to be ample if its tautological line bundle $\mathcal{O}_{E}(1)$ is ample over the projective bundle $\mathbb P(E)$ of hyperplanes of $E$.
-The notion of positivity is very important in both algebraic geometry and complex differential geometry.
-In \cite{Gri69}, Griffiths introduced the following positivity: Given a Hermitian metric $H$ on $E$, an $H$-Hermitian $(1,1)$-form $\i\Theta$ valued in $\End E$ is said to be Griffiths positive, if at every $p\in M$, it holds that
+The notion of positivity is very important in both algebraic geometry and complex geometry.
+In \cite{Gri69}, Griffiths introduced the following positivity: For a Hermitian metric $H$ on $E$, an $H$-Hermitian $(1,1)$-form $\sqrt{-1}\Theta$ valued in $\End E$ is said to be Griffiths positive, if at every $p\in M$, it holds that

-for any non-zero vector $u\in E_p$ and any non-zero vector $v\in T^{1,0}_pM$.
-We say $(E, \bar{\partial }_{E})$ is Griffiths positive if $E$ admits a Hermitian metric $H$ such that $\i F_H$ is Griffiths positive.
+for any non-zero vector $u\in E|_p$ and any non-zero vector $v\in T^{1,0}_pM$.
+We say $(E, \bar{\partial }_{E})$ is Griffiths positive if $E$ admits a Hermitian metric $H$ such that $\sqrt{-1} F_H$ is Griffiths positive.
 Of course a Griffiths positive vector bundle is ample.
 However, it is still an open problem of Griffiths (\cite{Gri69}) that the ampleness implies Griffiths-positivity.
 In \cite{Gri69}, Griffiths raised the question to determine which characteristic forms are positive on Griffiths positive vector bundles, and proved the second Chern form is positive for the rank two case.
 Recently, there are several interesting works on the above Griffiths' question (\cite{Mou,Gul,Div,Pinga,Li20,Fin20,Xiao,DF}).
-On semistable ample vector bundles over complex surfaces, Pingali proved that there must exist a Hermitian metric $H$ such that its second Chern form is positive.
-In \cite{Xiao}, Xiao showed some Schur classes have strictly positive representations on ample bundles, but it is unclear whether these representations can be built from the Chern curvatures of some Hermitian metrics.
-As an application of Theorem \ref{thm3} and Theorem \ref{cor1}, we get
+As an application of Theorem \ref{cor0}, we deduce